Not too long ago, I received a comment that was held for moderation on my blogpost about CrossFit. Here is the comment word-for-word:

 For instance, I have yet to find proof that CrossFit is a safe, healthy, and sustainable activity.
 In fact, I’ve found plenty of anecdotal evidence to the contrary.
 Read some of the comments in the CrossFit Q+A to get started collecting some evidence of its risks and dangers.
 The more people I talk to about CrossFit, the more I realize that it does have a “dark side” – usually injury and pain, or worse.

 You don’t even have to be a fitness professional to realize this.
-Just take a peek at any one of the CrossFit workout videos that they post regularly on CrossFit.com.
+Just take a peek at any one of the CrossFit workout videos (this one is a doosie!) that they post regularly on CrossFit.com.
 One of the most common problems with CrossFit training is that most of the athletes compromise on technique to achieve higher intensity, and it’s very obvious.
 Sure, you can get away with this for a little while, but using poor technique in any exercise will condition you to repeat that activity poorly – leading to overuse and/or repetitive stress injuries down the road.
 The process usually goes like this: first diminishing returns, then a plateau in progress, regress, pain, injury, illness and eventually death.
 I guess that’s what Glassman was talking about.

 Now, I’ve got nothing against the people who willingly and knowingly decide to go this route – free will is not the issue here.
 I just need to make sure that people know the costs of CrossFit before they choose to blindly participate without someone telling them that they WILL GET INJURED.
 I know too many people who have tried CrossFit on a whim, and gotten hurt, sometimes severely.